just-the-docs/just-the-docs/developers/PYTHON.md

     except ZeroDivisionError:
        print("now I know the exception")

-    # when error is unexpected/unknown, do a catch-all and do a traceback
+    # avoid this when possible - catch-all and do a traceback with unexpected errors.
     try:
-       1/0
+       code_that_could_fail()
     except Exception:
        import traceback
        print(traceback.format_exec())

+    # better - use a custom exception for each response.
+    try:
+       code_that_could_fail()
+    except CustomArithmeticError:
+       print("Some kind of math error happened."

     # bad - unnecessary lines in the try block
     try: